Frequently Asked Questions

 1. Eligibility for dental, health, HRA, life-insurance, pharmaceutical and vision benefits cease for you and any eligible dependents.

-2. Your HRA (Create) debit card is frozen and you will have sixty days to manually submit claims for reimbursement that were incurred within the twelve months prior to the termination from the Plan.
+2. Your HRA (Create) debit card is frozen, and you will have sixty days to manually submit claims for reimbursement that were incurred within the twelve months prior to the termination from the Plan.

 3. Regardless of subsequent reinstatement, after sixty-days any balance within your HRA account will be forfeited.

-Grand Rounds is available to only the active and non-Medicare participants of the Plan.
+Included Health is available to only the active and non-Medicare participants of the Plan.

 Mobile

-• Download the Grand Rounds app.
+• Download the Included health app.

 • Enter your e-mail and password, then input your personal information to create your account.